 The research on the benefits of breastfeeding just keeps getting better.
 Both the World Health Organization and the American Academy of Pediatrics recommend exclusive breastfeeding for the first six months of life, with supplemental breastmilk to 12 months of age.
 This has been shown to have profound benefits for both breastfed babies and their moms.

 Still, most moms have breastfeeding questions at some point, so we’ve compiled this handy index of breastfeeding articles and information for your reference.
-Bookmark this page, and if you have any specific questions, remember to Ask a Bundoo Doctor.
+Bookmark this page.

 Breast milk basics